7 Best Invoicing Software for Small Businesses 2023

 - Zoho Invoice: Best free invoicing software

-- Square Invoices: Best invoicing software for Square users
+- Square Invoices: Best for infrequent or low-volume transactions

-- ZipBooks: Best invoicing software with basic accounting features
+- ZipBooks: Best inexpensive software with basic accounting features

 Number of Users